 - 1/2 teaspoon red pepper flakes

-- 1/4 cup flour I used brown rice flour
+- 1/4 cup all-purpose flour I used brown rice flour

 - 4 cups chicken broth adjust the salt depending on whether the broth is homemade or store-bought